 The links between Ashington, Newbiggin by the Sea and the Remscheid area of Germany go back to the early 1950’s.

 The signing of the town twinning agreement, in 1952, commenced formal links between Ashington, Newbiggin by the Sea and the Remscheid area.
-A rich history of friendship has been developed and continues right up to the current day.
-Many cultural and sporting exchanges have taken place over the years as well as a focus on encouraging links between the young people of the two areas.
+A rich history of friendship has been developed with many cultural and sporting exchanges taking place over the years as well as a focus on encouraging links between the young people of the two areas.